aliyun/terraform-provider-alicloud/website/docs/r/fc_function_async_invoke_config.html.markdown

 * `service_name` - (Required, ForceNew) Name of the Function Compute Function, omitting any version or alias qualifier.
 * `function_name` - (Required, ForceNew) Name of the Function Compute Function.
 * `destination_config` - (Optional) Configuration block with destination configuration.
 See below for details.
 * `maximum_event_age_in_seconds` - (Optional) Maximum age of a request that Function Compute sends to a function for processing in seconds.
-Valid values between 60 and 21600.
+Valid values between 1 and 2592000 (between 60 and 21600 before v1.167.0).
 * `maximum_retry_attempts` - (Optional) Maximum number of times to retry when the function returns an error.
-Valid values between 0 and 2.
+Valid values between 0 and 8 (between 0 and 2 before v1.167.0).
 Defaults to 2.
+* `stateful_invocation` - (Optional) Function Compute async job configuration. valid values true or false, default `false`
 * `qualifier` - (Optional, ForceNew) Function Compute Function published version, `LATEST`, or Function Compute Alias name.
 The default value is `LATEST`.

 ### destination_config Configuration Block